“Something Beautiful” Lyrics Meaning (Miley Cyrus)

 Until your lips turn blue

-These lines set up a craving for beauty and deep emotional connection, but the phrase “until your lips turn blue” adds a darker layer.
+These lines set up a craving for beauty and a real connection, but the phrase “until your lips turn blue” adds a darker layer.

 Said I don’t wanna talk about it for too long